 Raising awareness through repeated training is important to thoroughly implement compliance.
 To deepen the understanding of the details of the Standards for Employee Behavior, we have issued Case Examples for Enlightenment (Case Book), which introduces cases of violation of the Standards and points to remember for compliance, to raise employees' awareness of compliance.
 At all our domestic plants, all employees participate in reading through the Case Book during daily meetings, such as morning assembly, to learn points to be noted in daily activities.

 In case of learning of any suspected compliance violation in the Group, employees are generally required to report it, to consult, and to take action using the chain of command between the superior and the subordinate.
 We have, however, established a compliance consultation service for quickly solving any problem that cannot be reported through the usual channels.

-The compliance consultation service is based on protecting the rights of whistleblowers, in ways including securing the anonymity and privacy of persons who seek consultation and guaranteeing to ban giving them any disadvantageous treatment.
+The compliance consultation service is based on protecting the rights of whistleblowers, in ways which include securing the anonymity and privacy of persons who seek consultation, and guaranteeing that they will not be treated disadvantageously.

 We conduct a self-check on the status of compliance with the "Standards for Employee Behavior" and a survey on compliance awareness each year, covering all employees including those of domestic Group companies.

 In the self-check, employees subject to the self-check, all employees, including those holding managerial posts, diagnose the state of compliance with items of the "Standards for Employee Behavior", and compliance-related challenges at each Group company or plant are clarified by summarizing the results of the diagnosis.
 Any problem identified in this process will be addressed through remedial activities at Group companies and plants in the following fiscal year.
 We link little understood topics with educational programs.
 For instance, case studies illustrating compliance-related issues that many test-takers failed to answer correctly are published to increase their understanding.